fangq/mcx/README.txt

    simulated 9996602 photons with 1024 threads and 795590 moves per threads (repeat x1)
    exit energy:  8.34534150e+06 + absorbed energy:  1.65226412e+06 = total:   9.99760600e+06

-This output reflect the final states for each simulation thread (for each thread, there is only one active photon).
+This output reflects the final states for each simulation thread (for each thread, there is only one active photon).
 The fields can be interpreted as follow

 0: thread id